CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 * `][] and_logging_to_a_file_would_be_handy ]][`

 All lines in the configuration file ahead of the first section are ignored.
-The order of the sections is not relevant.
+The order of the sections is irrelevant.

 ### 1.1.
 Section `][] i_am_no_great_fan_of_ini_files ]][`

-This section is used for defining parameter value pairs, namely the following ones (defaults included):
+This admittedly non-intuitively named section is used for defining some or all of the following parameter value pairs (defaults included):

 The master key ring that is to be refreshed